AbhishekSingh-89/FreelanceLoop-InternData/README.md

 Additional files will be pushed to this repository later.

-Note: A reference image for internal formatting tests is stored in `/assets/`.
+Note: A reference image for internal formatting tests is stored in main directory.